McGovern95/VABT/README.md

-# VABT
+# VABT (Veterans Affairs Benefits Tracker)

+Description:
   Repo for the Veterans Affairs Benefits Tracker app for the NMSU departments mvp.